This method is our favorite, however, it is quite smokey. Be sure to have open windows, really good ventilation, or if possible cook outdoors.

 Continue applying oil with a cloth or paper towel until your entire pan base is dark and shiny.

-After a few applications, your pan's cooking surface will be well seasoned and on its way towards an egg-sliding nonstick base.
+After a few applications, your pan's cooking surface will be well seasoned and on its way toward an egg-sliding nonstick base.
 You may practice this method of seasoning as often as you wish.

 Cooking with fatty foods will benefit your pan's seasoning.
 Acidic food will remove some of the polymers that make up the season.